iamharryliu/vigilant-broccoli/notes/cooking/foods/bread.md

 # Bread

-## Hydration
+- autolyse - Mixing flour and water before adding in any other ingredients to build gluten strength.

-The ratio of water to flour in bread making, ie 80% hydration meants 80 grams of water to 100 grams water.
+- levain - Starter dough.

-### High Hydration
+- hydration - The ratio of water to flour in bread making, ie 80% hydration meants 80 grams of water to 100 grams water.

-A high ratio of water to flour, typically resulting in a dough that’s wetter and stickier(75+% hydration).
+- high hydration- A high ratio of water to flour, typically resulting in a dough that’s wetter and stickier(75+% hydration).
 This produces bread with an airy, open crumb and a crispy crust, though it can be more challenging to handle.
 High-hydration doughs often need longer fermentation to develop strength and flavor.
 They’re popular in artisan baking for the unique texture and taste they provide.

 ## Types of Flour